 Securities registered pursuant to Section 12(b) of the Act:

 |Title of each class||Trading symbol||Name of each exchange on which registered|

 |Common Stock, par value $0.001 per share||PCRX||Nasdaq Global Select Market|

 Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933 (§230.405 of this chapter) or Rule 12b-2 of the Securities Exchange Act of 1934 (§240.12b-2 of this chapter).

 Emerging growth company ☐

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

 Item 2.02.
 Results of Operations and Financial Condition.

-On July 14, 2022, Pacira BioSciences, Inc. issued a press release announcing its preliminary unaudited revenue for the month and quarter ended June 30, 2022.
+On February 15, 2022, Pacira BioSciences, Inc. issued a press release announcing its preliminary unaudited revenue for the month ended January 31, 2022.
 The full text of the press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K.